greenruck/capstone/README.md

-* Art Institute of Chicago API: https://api.artic.edu/api/v1/artworks additional fields are used within the application
+* Art Institute of Chicago API: https://api.artic.edu/api/v1/artworks
+  {additional fields are used within the application}
 * Dependencies are found in package.json file
 * This React application uses Axios, Redux, React-Redux, React-Router-Dom, Material UI, and react-timeline.
 * This applicaiton is accesable via all web browsers.